justinjaywang/taiwanese-foods/_foods/f.md

 position: 4
 ---

 Fènglí sū (*pineapple cake*) is a traditional Taiwanese pastry with a shortcake-like exterior and a pineapple jam filling.
-Historically a ceremonial food, pineapple cakes have now become one of Taiwan's best-selling souvenirs.
+Historically a ceremonial food, pineapple cakes have become one of Taiwan's best-selling souvenirs.